-Enter the amount claimed on federal Form 1040 in Column A. If some or all of the income on which this deduction was based is taxed by Indiana, then you will be able to take a deduction in Column B. To figure your adjustment for Column B use the formula below:
+Enter the amount claimed on federal Form 1040, line 28, in Column A. If some or all of the income on which this deduction was based is taxed by Indiana, then you will be able to take a deduction in Column B. To figure your adjustment for Column B use the formula below:

-Indiana self employment income Federal self employment income X Federal Adjustment (Column A)
+Indiana self employment income v Federal Adjustment Indiana Deduction Federal self employment income ^ (Column A) = (Column B)

-Indiana Deduction (Column B)